tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 2. Go to the **Storage Account** created in Exercise 3 for the FSLogix profiles that was already joined to Active Directory.

-3. Select the **File shares** under data storage and select on the share created for AVD files.
+3. Select the **File shares** under data storage and select the share created for AVD files.

     ![This image shows that you will open share for AVD File Share on storage account.](images/avdFileShare.png "AVD File Share")